EdrawMax Diagram Software

 Shared Display and Shared Control

 Shared display means when the same information can be viewed and accessed from different locations in a network.
 Shared control indicates that the user can interact with the system and modify the operational conditions remotely.
-For representing an instrument with a shared control and display system, take the tag number and draw a square around it.
-This indicates that now the instrument can be accessed remotely in a Distributed Control System (DCS).
+To represent an instrument with a shared control and display system, take the tag number and draw a square around it.
+This indicates that the instrument can now be accessed remotely in a Distributed Control System (DCS).

 Shared Display and Shared Control

 According to ISA S5.1, there are mainly 4 four graphical elements: discrete instruments, shared control/display, computer function, and programmable logic controller.
-Discrete instruments are indicated by circular elements.
+Circular elements indicate discrete instruments.
 Shared control/display elements are circles surrounded by a square.
-Computer functions are indicted by a hexagon and programmable logic controller (PLC) functions are shown as a triangle inside a square.
-These shapes represent both the physical or the software devices.
-In either case , it implies all the shapes needed in a piping and instrumentation diagram.
+Computer functions are indicated by a hexagon, and programmable logic controller (PLC) functions are shown as a triangle inside a square.
+These shapes represent both the physical and the software devices.
+In either case, it implies all the shapes needed in a piping and instrumentation diagram.
 You will see these shapes anytime a system is shown on the P&ID.

 • Discrete instruments